-VI.
+VII.
 COMMITTEES OF THE BOARD

 - A. Committees are created to fulfill specific Board functions effectively.
 By utilizing committees, the Board can facilitate greater breadth, depth, and resources to a specific item delegated by the Board.
 When establishing a standing committee, the Board will follow these guidelines: - 1.
 The full Board will approve a charter of authorities, composition, and roles and responsibilities for all Board Committees. - 2.
 Committee members' independence, personal characteristics, qualifications, expertise, and number will be considered. - 3.
 Training and evaluation programs for Committee members and its Chairperson will be considered. - 4.
 Any director may sit in on any Committee meeting. - 5.
 Communication and reporting back to the full Board will occur fully and transparently. - 6.
 Committee meeting minutes will be prepared and approved by the appropriate Committee and furnished to the full Board. - 7.
-Qualifications for each Committee and the appointment of its members will be directly correlated to the requirements needed to best perform the Board functions that the Committee has been formed to address. - B. The Board has appointed three standing committees, including audit, human capital, and risk.
+Qualifications for each Committee and the appointment of its members will be directly correlated to the requirements needed to best perform the Board functions that the Committee has been formed to address. - B. The Board has appointed four standing committees, including audit, governance, human capital, and risk.
 Each committee has a charter that outlines membership, terms of office, responsibilities/authorities, and reporting requirements.
-Additionally, the Board utilizes a governance committee comprised of the board chair, the board vice chair, and the board committee chairs.
-The governance committee meets on an as-needed basis.

-VII.
+VIII.
 RESOURCES

-A. The Board will require reports, advice, and other information to monitor performance, make decisions, and keep informed on important issues and events relating to the
+A. The Board will require reports, advice, and other information to monitor performance, make decisions, and keep informed on important issues and events relating to the Association, peer associations, CoBank, and the System.
+Information will be from such sources, at such frequency, and in such form as may be satisfactory to the Board.

-- Association, peer associations, CoBank, and the System.
-Information will be from such sources, at such frequency, and in such form as may be satisfactory to the Board. - B. Ordinarily, Management (assisted by staff), will serve as a primary source of the Board's informational needs.
+B. Ordinarily, Management (assisted by staff), will serve as a primary source of the Board's informational needs.
 Depending on the circumstances, the Board also shall have the authority to hire independent accounting experts, lawyers, and other consultants to assist and advise the Board in connection with its responsibilities.

-VIII.
+IX.
 REPORTING REQUIREMENTS

-- A. The Board shall maintain a complete record and minutes of all Board and Committee meetings in accordance with Association's Bylaws and Record Retention Policy. - B. Each Association policy will address Board reporting requirements as applicable. - C. Any director loans that have been adversely classified (downgraded to Substandard, Doubtful or Loss) will be reported to the Board Chairman and Vice Chairman immediately. - D. Annually, the Board will receive a summary of the objective director independence criteria analysis, prior to or in conjunction with the Board's committee assignment process. - E. Material exceptions to the director independence criteria require Board approval.
+- A. The Board shall maintain a complete record and minutes of all Board and Committee meetings in accordance with Association's Bylaws and Records Management Policy. - B. Each Association policy will address Board reporting requirements as applicable. - C. Any director loans that have been adversely classified (downgraded to Substandard, Doubtful or Loss) will be reported to the board leadership immediately. - D. Annually, the Board will receive a summary of the objective director independence criteria analysis, prior to or in conjunction with the Board's committee assignment process. - E. Material exceptions to the director independence criteria require Board approval. - F. This Charter is subject to audits or reviews to verify compliance and results will be reported to the Audit Committee and/or Board in accordance with the Association's Audit and Review Policy.

-IX.
-CHARTER REVIEW
+X. CHARTER REVIEW